-We have a secret: Planning how much food to serve at a party doesn’t have to be daunting!
+We have a secret: Planning how much food to serve at the holidays doesn’t have to be daunting!
 In fact, with our easy charts, you’ll be able to make sure all plates and glasses are full while having time to enjoy the festivities yourself.
-(These impressive slow cooker recipes can also help.)
+(These cheery slow cooker recipes can also help.)

 Here’s a quick guide to how many drinks and how much food to stock, course by course.

-On average, each guest will have about six appetizers, although this number may double if it’s a cocktail party.
+On average, each guest will have about six appetizers, although this number may double if it’s a cocktail-style event.
 You want enough to keep your guests satisfied, but not so many that their appetites will be ruined.
-(Here are some crowd-pleasing apps made in 15 minutes or less.)
+(Here are some quick crowd-pleasing apps in 15 minutes or less.)

 Entrees and Sides